wo1fjay/blog-dot-wolfjay/_posts/2022-10-02-getting-an-adult-adhd-diagnosis.md

 I thought it might just be anxious about money, so slowly got better-paying jobs.
 I thought it might be stress from turbulent living situations, so I moved out on my own.
 I thought it might be an addiction to work, so adopted a few dogs to keep me active and distract me from constantly working.

 But even after all of those things, I was still struggling all of the time.
-And a lot of my friends haven't made it that far. **A lot of my friends didn't make it that far.**
+And a lot of my friends haven't made it that far. **A few of my friends didn't make it that far.**

 For a while, I thought I was just clever enough to keep my head above water despite everything.
 But now I realise it's because despite undiagnosed ADHD I was given opportunities, flexibility, and the benefit of the doubt that isn't given to everyone.
 I'm a young, 28-year-old, mostly healthy, white person, with a western name, who can easily pass as a straight white cis man in most situations.